 On Using Your Words

-Yesterday my Partner and I were driving back to the bay from Los Angeles.
+Yesterday my Wife and I were driving back to the bay from Los Angeles.
 About 4 hours in, things started to get tense.
 We managed to trigger each other, and for about fifteen minutes, we alternated between sniping at each other and just throwing off bad vibes.
 This went on until one of us finally said, “I’m having some feelings….”
 Although it was challenging to pause and make space for her feelings at first and there were a few times it could have really gone off the rails, we managed to listen to each other and speak from the heart.
 Before too long, we were back to love, connection, and having fun.
 All because we used our words.

 A Community Psychedelic Integration Circle is an opportunity to practice using our words.
 It’s a safe, low pressure environment where we get a chance to talk about things that are hard, sometimes seemingly impossible, to talk about.
 We get things off our chest.
 We take the power away from the parts of us that feed on fear, confusion, and alienation, while empowering the parts that foster clarity, trust, and connection.